 - Where to post: We highlight the platforms where you receive the most engagement.
-By identifying where your audience is most active, you can establish where you want to put most of your energy in creating content for a particular platform.
+By identifying where your audience is most active, you can establish where you want to put most of your energy into creating content for a particular platform.
 For example, if your YouTube channel has the biggest following, most views and the highest number of comments, you may want to allocate more time to filming compelling videos, rather than writing long blog posts.

 - When to post: Another handy data point is “top hour,” of each day when your posts receive the highest level of engagement in your landscape.
 Our tool aggregates your and your competitor’s data to inform better decision-making on your social platforms.
 We’re using your data to determine when your followers are online and most active.

 - Create more of what works: Our channel-by-channel analysis identifies your, and your competitor’s, most popular pieces of content, enabling you to replicate what has worked best, and inspiring you to create your next successful content series.
 Initially, it might feel sneaky to keep tabs on the competition, but when you do, you can see what kind of content they’re finding success with to help inspire better performing content for your organization.